UVADS/orientation-technical/badges/vscode.md

      You will then get one of two responses
      * not yet done: `bash: conda: command not found`
      * done: `conda 22.11.1`

+    * Along the way you will deepend your understanding of environment variables and in particular the PATH variable.